zhangyk8/zhangyk8.github.io/_pages/about.md

 * High-dimensional Inference with Missing Data,
 * Causal Inference for Continuous Treatments.

-On the applied side, I am broadly interested in challenging problems in astronomy, with a focus on how to detect and analyze the large-scale structure of the Universe (i.e., cosmic web) in a statistically motivated way.
+On the applied side, I am broadly interested in tackling challenging problems in astronomy, particularly those related to detecting and analyzing the large-scale structure of the Universe (i.e., the cosmic web) through statistically principled approaches.

 Education
 -----------